staug/Damgarou/README.md

 assign_to(self, player or ally) -> unequip then call the equip method buy/sell(self) destruct(self) -> transform the equipment into piece of bargaining goods.

+Setup:
+Initial screen: start new game, load game, options, exit.
+Start new game -> player setup screen, then regular game.
+Setup screen -> start with all random, possible to edit manually the figures

 ****